Donard20/Donard20/README.md

 ### <div align="center">🚀I'm a web - based learning hobbyist striving to pursue my future career, improve my skills and knowledge in IT Field.

-- 🔭 I enroll in  [Data Analyst Bootcamp Cohort 5](https://drive.google.com/file/d/1u9na3PqvbnCGCoT7aWUCRPaPkN2TSPPr/view) in [Eskwelabs](https://www.eskwelabs.com/).
-Learned how to clean the data, data visualization, storytelling and effective data-driven recommendation.
+- 🔭 Fun fact: I enrolled in  [Data Analyst Bootcamp Cohort 5](https://drive.google.com/file/d/1u9na3PqvbnCGCoT7aWUCRPaPkN2TSPPr/view) in [Eskwelabs](https://www.eskwelabs.com/) last April 2022.
+Learned how to clean the data, data visualization, storytelling and effective data-driven recommendation but I will pursue my career in Mobile Development especially in iOS Environment.

-- 🌱 I’m currently learning Python from DICT.
+- 🌱 I’m currently learning iOS Development (Swift).

-- 💻 I also want to learn Web Development and Mobile Development.
+- 💻 I study Python from DICT to be familiarized the coding environment and easily adjust in Swift Coding.

 - ⚡I used to be a Graphic Designer in a famous restaurant chain  in the Philippines in 2010-2012.